A19 Testos Junction Improvements

 Why is this happening and what will it cost?

 In 2001 traffic signals were installed at the junction, which reduced congestion and improved safety.
-The current junction handles 80,000 vehicles per day and is often congested especially during rush hour periods.
+The traffic signals were subsequently renewed in 2012, with the high friction surfacing being replaced at the same time.
+The current junction handles around 80,000 vehicles per day and is often congested especially during rush hour periods.
 Expected growth in traffic means that the roundabout will become a bottleneck, resulting in longer delays and more severe congestion, increasing driver frustration.

 How will the scheme be carried out?